 Organised sport is conducted at a number of different levels from juniors, seniors, masters, to national and international levels.
 Each level has a facility standard that is influenced by state, national and international sporting organisations.
-To assist with the strategic prioritisation of projects, each project
+To assist with the strategic prioritisation of projects, each project must align with the sportsground hierarchy identified in this Strategy.

-The following table provides a guide to the standard of facilities required for each level of competition and forms the basis for future facility developments and renewals
+The following table provides a guide to the standard of facilities required for each level of competition and forms the basis for future facility developments and renewals.

-Hierarchy

-Facility Standard

-International / National

-International, national and state facilities are the highest-level facilities capable of hosting international events and competitions, national leagues, and state or national team training centres.

-- Conforms to national technical standards - Fully enclosed to control access and generate revenue - Provides gender equitable facilities and DDA compliant amenities for competitors and officials for multiple teams or local events competitions - Provides lighting for high level competition, training and broadcasting - Provides covered spectator seating and amenities - · Irrigation capacity to maintain turf - Grounds are fully maintained and functional with no deterioration

-State / Regional

-International, national and state facilities are the highest-level facilities capable of hosting international events and competitions, national leagues, and state or national team training centres.

-- Conforms to state technical standards - Enclosed to control access and generate revenue - Provides gender equitable facilities and DDA compliant amenities for competitors and officials for multiple teams or local events competitions - · Provides lighting for competition and training - Provides limited spectator seating and amenities - Irrigation and drainage capacity to maintain turf surfaces - Grounds are fully maintained and functional with no deterioration - Off street parking for participants and spectators
+Hierarchy Facility Standard International / National International, national and state facilities are the highest-level facilities capable of hosting international events and competitions, national leagues, and state or national team training centres.
+Conforms to national technical standards Fully enclosed to control access and generate revenue • Provides gender equitable facilities and fully inclusive amenities for competitors and officials for multiple teams or local events competitions Provides lighting for high level competition, training and broadcasting Provides covered spectator seating and amenities Irrigation and drainage capacity to maintain turf surfaces Grounds are fully maintained and functional with no deterioration Off-street parking for participants and spectators.
+State / Regional International, national and state facilities are the highest-level facilities capable of hosting international events and competitions, national leagues, and state or national team training centres.
+Conforms to state technical standards Enclosed to control access and generate revenue • Provides gender equitable facilities and fully inclusive amenities for competitors and officials for multiple teams or local events competitions Provides lighting for competition and training Provides limited spectator seating and amenities Irrigation and drainage capacity to maintain turf surfaces Grounds are fully maintained and functional with no deterioration Off street parking for participants and spectators